getporter/porter/docs/content/reference/file-formats.md

 ## Plugins

+The plugins file is used when installing multiple plugins at the same time with the [porter plugins install](/cli/porter_plugins_install/) command.
 Plugins can be defined in either json or yaml.
-You can use this [json schema][ps-schema] to validate a parameter set file.
+You can use this [json schema][plugins-schema] to validate a plugins config file.

 ```yaml
 schemaType: Plugins